rei/rei-cedar-docs/docs/components/image/README.md

               },
               {
                 "name": "lazy",
-                "type": "bool",
+                "type": "boolean",
                 "default": "false",
                 "description": "Setting this value to true will enable lazy loading for internal applications.
-Lazy loading is provided using the the FEDPACK rei-lazy-image-loader project"
+Lazy loading is provided using the the FEDPACK rei-lazy-image-loader project."
               },
               {
                 "name": "lazyOpts",